php-etl/documentation/content/getting-started/environment-setup/_index.en.md

 weight: 1
 ---

 Gyroscops is a command line application written in PHP.
-To be able to use the application correctly the application you must first have these 2 requirements.
+To be able to use the application, you will need to fulfill the following requirements:

 ### PHP 8.0 or higher
 Before proceeding, make sure your computer has a PHP version higher than or equal to 8.0 installed.